How to Practice Drums

 When you reach measure 25 again, you still can’t play it.
 Why?
-Because you stop playing when you get to it.
+Because you stop playing every time you get to it.
 You haven’t played it even once!
-Instead, you’ve practiced 24 measures that you can already play–twice!.
+Instead, you’ve been spending your practice time playing 24 measures that you can already play!
 You’ve gotten no benefit from your practice time.
 Each time you return to the beginning and play until the problem spot, you’re wasting time practicing the parts you can already play.

 Once you’ve learned the difficult measure, practice it in context.
 In this example, play measure 24-26 a few times, since sometimes difficulty comes in the transition from one part to the next.